 Mitigating avoidable business risk by proactively transforming and shoring up supply chains with digital technologies and methodologies like these is a trend forecasted to persist over the next few years.
 This as Gartner predicts that “by 2026, more than 75% of commercial supply chain management application vendors will deliver embedded advanced analytics (AA), artificial intelligence (AI) and data science.”
 A McKinsey survey also cited that more than 90 percent of respondents reported they have invested in digital supply chain technologies in the last year.
 On the same note, these platforms have been supported by complementary solutions like procurement management software that have helped built fruitful relationship with suppliers, click here for more info: coupa.com/products/procurement/source-to-pay

-Digital transformation is already reinventing the modern supply chain across sectors as technologies like Artificial Intelligence (AI), Machine Learning (ML), lnternet of Things (IOT) and Blockchain integrations grow.
-These nextgen digital deployments are offering innovative ways for supply chain professionals to procure highly accurate, up-to-the-minute data—the kind that creates opportunities for companies to predict and aptly react to macro and micro conditions, mitigate risks and, at the most extreme level, thwart a business-busting disaster, showcasing the significant role of AI at work in this transformation.
+Digital transformation is already reinventing the modern supply chain across sectors as technologies like Artificial Intelligence (AI), Machine Learning (ML), Internet of Things (IoT), and Blockchain integrations grow.
+These next-gen digital deployments offer innovative ways for supply chain professionals to procure highly accurate, up-to-the-minute data.
+This creates opportunities for companies to predict and aptly react to macro and micro conditions, mitigate risks, and, at the most extreme level, thwart a business-busting disaster, showcasing the significant role of AI at work in this transformation.

 “Supply chains are complex and disruption is becoming the norm,” Patel says.
 “Businesses must be able to operate seamlessly within their ecosystem of functional teams, partners, logistics providers, customers and other stakeholders, and work together to navigate and mitigate supply chain risk—all while improving customer experience.
 Establishing multi-tiered digitalization replete with data aggregation, information exchange, collaboration, risk management, AI-powered analytics and robust cloud technologies can shore up a supply chain with unprecedented speed, visibility, synergy and control.
 It’s a mission critical way to maintain the kind of resiliency that will demonstrate—and protect—business value.”